CodeWeazle/spring-dockerator-plugin/README.md

       UPLOAD_FILES_DIRECTORY: ~/import
     ports:
       - "9080:9080"
 ```

 [^common]:
 	Common properties are those, which
 	- have the same key AND value in ALL sub-modules they appear in
 	- appear in properties files of at least two sub-modules

+## Build-profiles

+If a build profile is used (mvn -P <profile>) and this profile has the spring-dockerator-plugin configured,
+the docker compose files generated will have the profile name added as in the pattern docker-compose-<profile>.yml

+This allows to use different configurations and profiles for certain environments like user acceptance testing etc.